-Applicants are required to complete a two stage on-line application which should be submitted with two references (which should adhere to our reference requirements) and either an Enhanced CRB/DBS form (for applicants from England & Wales), an Access NI form (for Northern Irish applicants) or a Police Certificate from ACPO (for Scottish applicants.)
+Applicants are required to complete a two stage on-line application which should be submitted with two references (which should adhere to our reference requirements) and either an Enhanced CRB/DBS form (for applicants from England & Wales), an Access NI form (for Northern Irish applicants) or a International Child Protection Certificate (UK) from ACPO (for Scottish applicants.)
 Once placed applicants will be required to complete a visa application with their local US Embassy (in some cases this may be on-line) and arrange for a Camp America medical form to be completed by their doctor.
 Applicants will receive information regarding their application and placement via our 'Camp America Direct' web system.

 Please note: Unless otherwise stated, acceptance onto the programme in no way guarantees a placement.